ncomputers/neo/README.md

 Runtime settings are defined in `config.json` and may be overridden by environment variables loaded from a local `.env` file.
 The `config.py` module exposes a `get_settings()` helper that reads both sources.

-Tenants can define `happy_hour_windows` with percent or flat discounts applied during the specified times.
+Tenants can define `happy_hour_windows` with percent or flat discounts applied during specified days and times.
 Enable the `FLAG_HAPPY_HOUR` feature to activate this discounting.

 The configuration includes the `kds_sla_secs` threshold (default 900 seconds) that determines how long a KDS item may remain `in_progress` before a breach